RAKWireless/Update-File/test/doc/Quick_Start/Wisblock Quick Start Guide.md

 ![image-20200702164625941](assets/image-20200702164625941.png)

-RAK4631 consists of a nRF52840 MCU and a SX1262 LoRa chip mainly.
+RAK4631 consists of a nRF52840 MCU and a SX1262 LoRa® chip mainly.
 The final Arduino  code will be uploaded into nRF52840 actually.
-This core board supports BLE and LoRa features.
+This core board supports BLE and LoRa® features.
 You can connect it with RAK5005-O base board with slot, and program it through the USB interface on RAK5005-O through Arduino IDE.

 ![RAK5005 connect RAK4631](assets\RAK5005 connect RAK4631.PNG)